Paul Bremer: Painting and writing

 After taking art lessons at a school in Glen Echo, Maryland, in 2007, Bremer began doing oil paintings of New England country landscapes, which he sells through his company Bremer Enterprises.
 What he sells proceeds to the historical societies of Chester and Grafton in Vermont, where he moved after his public retirement.
 He has self-mockingly described his style of painting as "evolving American primitive".

 The Bremer Enterprises website also provides links to books by Bremer and his wife Frances Winfield Bremer.
 In addition to his 2006 memoir, in September 2011 Bremer published From Sea to Shining Sea: Biking Across America with Wounded Warriors, on Amazon.com's Kindle platform via Bremer Enterprises.

 Ski instructor

-During his time in Iraq, he opened the country's first ski resort.
+During his time in Afghanistan, he set up the country's first ski run in the mountains outside Kabul.
 Bremer has worked for several seasons as a ski instructor at Okemo Mountain Resort in Vermont.

 Board activities

 He also engages in consulting work and serves on a number of boards.
 Bremer currently serves on the board of directors of BlastGard International, a Florida-based company that manufactures materials to mitigate the impact of explosions.

 In November 2010, Bremer joined World T.E.A.M.
 Sports, a Holbrook, New York-based nonprofit, as CEO and President.
 Bremer also served as a member of the organization's board of directors.
 He retired from the organization in March 2012 and as of 2015 was listed as a 'Special Advisor'.

 Bremer formerly served as a member of the board of directors of the International Republican Institute.

 He received the America Award of the Italy-USA Foundation in 2013.